-So what would happen if you got an MMA fighter who has fought at the highest level and gave him the task of defending against a knife attack?
+The missing piece in the vast majority of martial arts or self-defense training is that it is never done on a live, strong, actively resisting opponent.
+So what would happen if you got an MMA fighter who has fought at the highest level, and gave him the task of defending against a knife attack?

-In the following video reigning World Series of Fighting welterweight champion, Jon Fitch shares his experience training in the Modern Army Combatives Program – in this instance focusing on knife defense.
+In the following video BJJ black belt and UFC, WSoF, PFL, and Bellator MMA vet Jon Fitch shares his experience after training in the Modern Army Combatives Program - in this instance focusing on knife defense.

-But instead of using a metal knife and doing slow controlled drills or even using a rubber knife in a live sparring session, they opt to use a 75,000-volt shock knife to add the crucial element of pain to the training.
+However, instead of using a metal knife and doing controlled drills, or even using a rubber knife in a live sparring session, Fitch opts to use a 75,000-volt shock knife, adding the critical element of pain to the training.

-As expected Jon has to fight hard to not get stabbed, but you can see his grappling experience pays dividends in isolating the arm, scrambling, and eventually getting the disarm.
+As expected, Fitch has to fight hard to not get stabbed, but you can see his grappling experience pays dividends in isolating the arm, scrambling, and eventually getting the disarm.

-Check out the clip below and see what happens when you put a shock knife in Jon Fitch’s hand.
+Check out the clip below and see what happens when Fitch tries to defend against a kinfe, and what happens when you put a shock knife in the hands of an elite MMA fighter.

 In a moment of remarkable irony, many deluded "self-defense" devotees (LARPers would be a more accurate term) criticize this video for being "sloppy."
 Sadly, they literally cannot tell scripted Hollywood-style action from reality, and prefer and more admire the woo woo.